ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 - "outputFile" is the name or path of the output PSD file.

-This function will produce a photoshop psd file called: "output.psd" which contains the input images as layers.
+This function will produce a photoshop PSD file called: "output.psd" which contains the input images as layers.

 ### Examples:
 - `psdWrite("images", "output");` or `psdWrite("images", "output.psd");` Here "images" is a folder in the current directory, and "output.psd" will also be created in the current directory.